Sales Funnel vs Pipeline: How Modern B2B Teams Unite Both for Growth

 Stage-to-stage progression rates

-By tracking these metrics, you can diagnose where to focus your optimization efforts.
-Next, we’ll translate that into action with a tactical playbook – concrete steps and best practices to ensure leads move smoothly from the funnel into the pipeline and all the way to the finish line.
+By tracking these, you can pinpoint where to focus.
+Next, the tactical playbook — concrete steps to keep leads moving from funnel to pipeline and all the way to closed-won.

 Contacting a lead within 5 minutes makes them 100x more likely to convert compared to waiting an hour or more.